oaklandgit/pippy/BoM.md

 # Bill of Materials (BoM)

-WORK IN PROGRESS

 This file documents all hardware, electronic, and software components used in the **Pippy** project.
 I'd call it a $150 project, depending on what materials you use for the enclosure.

----

 ## Hardware

-NOTE: iPad not included.

 | Item                                                                          | Quantity | Purpose                                          | Approx. $ |
 | ----------------------------------------------------------------------------- | -------- | ------------------------------------------------ |----------:|